ueberdosis/tiptap/docs/src/docPages/api/keyboard-shortcuts.md

 # Keyboard Shortcuts
 Keyboard shortcuts may be strings like `Shift-Control-Enter`.
 Keys are based on the strings that can appear in `event.key`.
 There is a little tool called [keycode.info](https://keycode.info/), which shows the `event.key` interactively.
 Use lowercase letters to refer to letter keys (or uppercase letters if you want shift to be held).
-You may use `Space` as an alias for the <code>&nbsp;</code> name.
+You may use `Space` as an alias for the <code>&nbsp;</code>.

 Modifiers can be given in any order. `Shift-`, `Alt-`, `Control-` and `Cmd-` are recognized.
 For characters that are created by holding shift, the `Shift-` prefix is implied, and should not be added explicitly.